 Screen films about suicide prevention created by youth, for youth, to encourage discussion in your community.
 The Directing Change Program has hundreds of 30-second and 60-second films, suitable for ages 12+ that can be screened for free.
 To plan your screening, select 4-10 films and find a location that can accommodate easy viewing for your audience: an auditorium, an outside area with a projector, or even a Zoom event.

-View and download films on the website: www.DirectingChangeCA.org
+View and download films here: DirectingChangeCA.org/films

 Additional Ideas: